First off let's start with what is abortion?Answer:An abortion is the removal or expulsion of an

 Injury to the cervix, which may cause future pregnancies to open the cervix too early.

-Here are just a few things to think about
+Here are just a few things to think about1.
+It is unlikely to affect your fertility

 2. Counseling for a second trimester abortion may be more needed than an earlier one.